-There are many information when it comes to Connectors!
+There is a lot of information when it comes to Connectors!

-Instance / Name: instance is only displayed if you have multiple Kafka Connect instances configured, to distinguish between them
+Instance / Name: instance is only displayed if you have multiple Kafka Connect instances configured, this is to distinguish between them.

-Topics: which topics do the connector listens from or writes into
+Topics: which topics does the connector listen from or write into.

 Status / Tasks: red means trouble!

-Here is a typical example with 6 Kafka Connect instances for multiple environnements:
+Here is a typical example with 6 Kafka Connect instances for multiple environments:

 Conduktor displays the connectors on the main list in error (clearly in red).
 In the details, it's possible to look at which task failed and why: